Shinhunjun/MLOps/Airflow_Labs/Lab_2_Wine/README.md

 ---

-**🍷 This pipeline showcases how MLOps can be applied to the wine industry for quality prediction and process optimization!** 🚀
+**🍷 This MLOps pipeline showcases how to build production-ready machine learning systems for the wine industry, combining data science, machine learning, and DevOps best practices!** 🚀